stela2502/SLURM_bioinformatics_scripts/README.md

 In addition you need git:

 You will need my base libs which you can get from <a href='https://github.com/stela2502/Stefans_Lib_Esentials'>my Stefans_Lib_Esentials repository</a>.
+And my stefans_libs::BAMfile from <a href='https://github.com/stela2502/stefans_libs-BAMfile'>the respective guthub page</a>.

 Clone this repository and use the perl Makefile.PL